moby/moby/docs/man/docker-run.1.md

 **--sig-proxy**=*true*|*false*
-   When set to true, proxify all received signals to the process (even in non-tty mode).
-The default is true.
+   When set to true, proxify received signals to the process (even in non-tty mode).
+SIGCHLD is not proxied.
+The default is *true*.

 **-t**, **-tty**=*true*|*false*